JacksonKuo/blog/_posts/2026-6-13-gh-owner-vice-admin.markdown

 #### Questions and Comments
 * Many high-level permissions are only granted to Owners
+* Custom role permissions analysis[^1]
-* Even if `Manage custom organization roles` is enabled, because custom roles don't give the ability to change membership or add default roles, there's no way to privilege escalation to owner... i'm pretty sure.
+    * `Manage custom organization roles`: even if this is enabled, because custom roles don't give the ability to change membership or add default roles, there's no way to privilege escalation to owner... i'm pretty sure.
 You can only create a new custom role or edit an existing custom role
+    * `Manage organization credentials`: I honestly can't find documentation for this...
+    * `Manage organization OAuth application policies`: Not sure if this is a privilege escalation mechanism, a future todo...
 * I don't see Moderator or Billing Managers, where are they?
     * Settings > Billing and licensing[^2]
     * Settings > Access > Moderation > Moderators